Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 5. Try a few different ways to speed up your db queries.
 Redis caches, read replicas, and so on.
 6. Pre-fetch other pages in the background.
 If the user just clicked to page 2 of a paginated table, why not pre-fetch page 3?
 7. Batch large operations.
 Loading a page should really only take one network request.
+8. Look at smart ways to ise network resources.
+Maybe re-use connections so you aren't round-tripping 3x for every request for the TCP handshake.

 A bunch of that isn't very hard, objectively speaking.
 The hardest part will be that it's not normal.